Zdeněk Grygera: Early club career

 Grygera began his career at Petra Drnovice before moving to Sparta Prague.

 Grygera (fourth from left) played for Ajax from 2003 to 2007.

 In July 2003, Grygera was signed by Dutch club Ajax for an undisclosed fee, estimated to be around €3.5 million.
 His first goal came for the club came in September 2004, a 5–0 thrashing away at Den Bosch.
 He soon became a fan favorite, especially after scoring against bitter rivals Feyenoord in the April Klassieker.

-On 10 January 2007, Ajax Technical Director Martin van Geel announced that Grygera left Juventus on a Bosman transfer when his contract with Ajax expired in June 2007.
+On 10 January 2007, Ajax Technical Director Martin van Geel announced that Grygera would join Juventus on a Bosman transfer when his contract with Ajax expired in June 2007.
 He was supposed to transfer after the 2006 FIFA World Cup, but the Calciopoli scandal prevented him from doing so.
-On 18 April 2019, Grygera scored a last-gasp equalizer in the club's Derby d'Italia fixture against rivals Internazionale on 18 April 2009.
+On 18 April 2009, Grygera scored a last-gasp equalizer in the club's Derby d'Italia fixture against rivals Internazionale.